 Many tools that are commonly used in dentistry have been around for generations.
 Things like drills, scalpels, and sutures have helped countless patients to achieve improved oral health.
 However, dentistry is constantly evolving, and many dentists are using traditional tools less often as they transition to more advanced instruments.
-For example, we have integrated laser dentistry in Glastonbury into our practice.
+For example, we have integrated laser dentistry in Glastonbury, CT into our dental office.
 On this page, you will learn more about how lasers can enhance your dental care experience.

 What is Laser Dentistry?

 A laser is a highly focused beam of light.
 Depending on the intensity of the light, it can accomplish numerous purposes.
 For example, it can be used to create incisions in soft tissue, kill bacteria, and even improve the appearance of a patient’s smile.

 Here are a few examples of procedures that we can perform with our Biolase laser:

 Drill-less Procedures: Most dentists in Glastonbury use a drill to remove decayed tissue from inside a tooth in order to prepare it for a filling.
 A laser can do the job instead.

 Biopsy: A biopsy is a small tissue sample that is taken from the body for diagnostic purposes.
 Our laser can do this as efficiently and painlessly as possible.